-Cinque Terre are one of the most precious pearls Italy has.
-Every year million tourists come from all over the world to admire these five little villages and once they have decided to include Cinque Terre in their Italian holidays, the first question they ask is how to get from Cinque Terre to Milan… or vice versa.
+Cinque Terre are one of Italy’s most precious secrets.
+Every year millions of tourists come from all over the world to admire these five little villages and once they have decided to include Cinque Terre in their Italian holidays, the first question they ask is how to get from Cinque Terre to Milan… or vice versa.

-Milan Malpensa is the biggest airport for international flights in Northern Italy and it is very frequent for incoming travelers to plan a trip from the capital of Lombardy to Cinque Terre.
-No matter how much time your journey should last, let’s plan your itinerary.
-You might even visit Cinque Terre on a daily trip from Milan, but taking time to explore more Liguria is that kind of gift you will remember for decades.
+Milan Malpensa is the biggest airport for international flights in Northern Italy and it is very common for incoming travelers to plan a trip from the capital of Lombardy to Cinque Terre.
+No matter how long your journey should last, let’s plan your itinerary.
+You might even visit Cinque Terre on a day trip from Milan, but taking time to explore Liguria more is a great decision, that you’ll remember forever.

 How to get from Cinque Terre to Milan by car

 Milan is 230km away from Cinque Terre, and if you drive straight there, it will take about two hours and a half.
 There are two possible routes to follow, both on highways, “Autostrada” in Italian, which require tolls.
 The drive itself is easy and safe, but when crossing the Apennines the road becomes full of twists and turns, so be careful, especially if you have a manual car and you are not used to it.

 - A7 highway until Genova + A12 until Monterosso or La Spezia

 - A1 from Milan to Parma + A15 until La Spezia

 Between the two, we recommend choosing the first one (including a stop in Genoa) because Liguria has so many hidden treasures that after a trip to the Cinque Terre, you’ll want to see more.
 Enjoy the Italian sweet “Dolce Vita” in front of the sea, tasting delicious food and Sciacchetrà, the local wine often paired with cheese or desserts, while kids play at the beach.